'

 Getting the Right Attendees

-Many Unconferences are organised by and based around active communities.
-You are more than likely already at the centre of a community, but if this is not the case, you just need to make sure you connect with all active communities in your field early on.
-It is important to make use of all available communication channels and share widely with your networks to promote the event.
+Many unconferences are organised by and based around active communities.
+You are more than likely already at the centre of a community, but if this is not the case, you just need to make sure you connect with all the right people in your field early on.
+It’s important to make use of all available communication channels and share widely with your networks to promote the event.

 Make them aware of the following points to help them prepare:

 • It’s best that each session topic has an angle – one that encourages debate and discussion.
-Make this clear and also share some tips on running a session prior to the event.
+Make this clear from the start, and also share some tips on running a session prior to the event.

-• The timetable is likely to change during the day so remind people to keep checking back
+• The timetable is likely to change during the day so make sure attendees to keep checking back

 Rooms